Dr. Doni explains the importance of food sensitivity testing in healing leaky gut and any number of other inflammatory-related conditions.

 - Which foods are causing or perpetuating leaky gut

 - The severity of the leaky gut

 That is priceless information to have when your goal is to heal your body, but it’s important to know that not many practitioners offer testing for IgA and IgG food reactions so this is not a test you’ll be able to have done at the allergist’s office or even at a standard lab.
-However, you can do food sensitivity testing at home – it is available as a blood test by finger poke – find the testing kits here in my online store.
+However, you can do food sensitivity testing at home – it is available as a blood test by finger poke – find the food sensitivity panel I recommend here in my online store.

 What I consistently find is that once patients have the results in front of them that finally say exactly what they should and shouldn’t be eating, they feel extremely motivated to make changes to their diet.
 It’s hard to change your diet without knowing for sure which foods are negatively affecting your health – having results cuts through that confusion.

 With this information, we can make a strategy for your health, including diet changes, that will decrease inflammation and help your body heal, plus we can choose products and/or supplements* to address leaky gut depending on the severity.

 After Your Food Sensitivity Test – What Comes Next?

 I recommend having a practitioner (preferably a naturopathic doctor) who is trained in this approach help you design a plan for healing leaky gut, especially if your case is more complex.

 You see, there is a paradox to addressing leaky gut: The more severe it is, the more simplistic the approach needs to be.
 In addition to looking at your symptoms, I look for patterns in the number and types of foods that show a reaction to determine the severity of your leaky gut and the appropriate strategy for healing.

 If you’d like to get started with addressing leaky gut, I recommend these three products, which I’ve included in my 21-day Stress Remedy Program: